Nick Miller (artist): Career

-In 1997 he converted a Truck, a mobile British Telecom workshop, into a mobile studio, facilitating the artist to work on large-scale paintings and drawings in the landscape, but protected from the elements.
+In 1997 he converted a truck, a mobile British Telecom workshop, into a mobile studio, facilitating work on large-scale paintings and drawings in the landscape, yet protected from the elements.
 He began to gain critical recognition in the early 2000s exhibiting work that tackled the traditionally conservative tradition of Irish Landscape painting through his particular approach of encounter painting to portray land and nature in the rural West of Ireland.
 The Mobile Studio enabled a highly productive 15-year period work that explored Landscape through the interface of the artist with both culture and nature.
 The "Truckscapes" were distinguished by the inclusion of the doorway of the truck, itself covered in splattered paint, as a painted meeting with nature defined by the artist and the reality of the 'truck-view'.
 Examples such as "From Cogan's Shed" (2004) can be found in collections of the National Gallery of Ireland, "From Cogan's Shed" (2007) Limerick City Gallery of Art, and "Whitethorn, truck-view" (2000-2001) The Irish Museum of Modern Art.

 Portraiture, and the formal meeting with his subject is a central tenet of Miller's practice influencing his approach to all genres of painting.
 For the artist, the artwork is the remains of a lived and painted encounter.
-In a seminal series of large scale CLOSER drawings made from 1996-2000 and shown in Dublin and London Miller drew his subjects, mostly close family and friends to make unconventional portraits including Corban (1996), Collection of IMMA, of the Irish artist Corban Walker.
-These drawings were made at very close quarters, exploring a single point perspective, face to face and straddling the subjects on the paper they were being drawn on the floor.
+In a seminal series of large-scale CLOSER drawings made from 1996-2000 and shown in Dublin and London Miller drew his subjects, mostly close family and friends to make unconventional portraits including Corban (1996), Collection of IMMA, of the Irish artist Corban Walker.
+These drawings were made at very close quarters, exploring a single-point perspective, face-to-face and straddling the subjects on the paper they were being drawn on the floor.

-Amongst subjects, both well known and unknown, Miller has painted the author John McGahern (1998) The Niland Collection Sligo, and a full seated figure Portrait of John Hogan (2004), a farmer and neighbour of the artist for 16 years, during a period living on Lough Arrow, Co Sligo.
+Amongst subjects, both well-known and unknown, Miller has painted the author John McGahern (1998) The Niland Collection Sligo, and a full seated figure Portrait of John Hogan (2004), a farmer and neighbour of the artist for 16 years, during a period living on Lough Arrow, County Sligo.
 The painting is now in the collection of the Hugh Lane Gallery, Dublin City Gallery, Dublin City Gallery.
 In 2014 he received the inaugural Hennessy Portrait Prize, held at the National Gallery of Ireland.
 The award included a commission to paint the Irish musician Donal Lunny for the National Portrait Collection, and was given for his 2013 painting "Last sitting: Portrait of Barrie Cooke", a fellow artist, and friend of Miller's who died in 2014.
 Both paintings are in the collection of the National Gallery of Ireland.